poppyjones/sikker/week1.md

 Threat to the availability or system integrity.
 Interuption or preventing the system to operate correctly.

 - **Incapacitation**: Attack on system availibity by disabling a component.
-Could be physical harm to hardware, more commonly Trojan horse, virus, worm that disable the system.
+Could be physical harm to hardware, more commonly Trojan horse, virus, worm that disable the system. (ex. stuxnet)
 - **Corruption**: Attack on integrity; altering system operation by altering functions or data.
 This could be many things, one example is leaving a backdoor.
 - **Obstruction**: Obstruction communications.
 Snip snip or overloading the comm system (dos).